senthilcaesar/BWH/monitoring/README.md

 # Monitoring
 When you bring multiple Shiny apps to your end users, it may be interesting to track usage of the different applications over time.<br />
-It also helps to understand your user base and to prioritize maintenance work for the different applications
+It also helps to understand your user base and to prioritize maintenance work for the different applications.

 ## 1) Prometheus
 Download [Prometheus monitoring system](https://prometheus.io/download/#:~:text=amd64-,prometheus,-The%20Prometheus%20monitoring)